List of Down with Webster concert tours: WINtour 2012

 WINtour 2012 is a tour by Down with Webster.
 The band will tour across Canada in January 2011 and February 2011.
-Canadian musical duo Ubiquitous Synergy Seeker (USS) and OCD will open for Down with Webster.
+Canadian musical duo Ubiquitous Synergy Seeker (USS) was the opener.

 Tour dates

 The Warm Up Tour

 The Warm Up Tour is a tour of the United States by Down with Webster.
 FreeSol was going to co-headline the tour but had to pull out due to scheduling issues.

 Tour dates

 Wintour IV: Party For Your Life

 In January & February 2014, the openers were D-Pryde and Sonreal.
 In September 2014, Dirty Radio performed at the shows in the Atlantic Canada region.